harriish/rocket-chat/README.md

    cd rocket-chat

--  To run the rocket-chat application in the remote server run the following bash script:
+-  To install docker and docker-compose and run the rocket-chat application in the remote server run the following bash script:

    ./docker_compose_start.sh